 Starfall ABCs App Review

 Starfall ABCs brings each letter to life with pictures, animation, games, songs, and stories.
 Using a clear, articulated voice, the app identifies each letter by name, sounds, and words.
-Children interact with each letter by taping, sliding, sorting, and dragging as each letter takes them through five or more screens of engaging phonics learning.
+Children interact with each letter by tapping, sliding, sorting, and dragging as each letter takes them through five or more screens of engaging phonics learning.

 Gappy Learns Reading App Review

-Gappy Learns Reading supports young learners building words letter by letter and sound by sound.
+Gappy Learns Reading supports young learners building words letter-by-letter and sound-by-sound.
 Poor Gappy gets lost from his home, and your child needs to build 10 words to get him to his house.
 After building 10 words, your child earns a prize to customize the house in uniquely creative ways.
 There are four levels in the app, so young learners who are just working on letter identification can build words, and early readers can work on spelling lists of their own.
 This is a well-designed app for learning about letters and sounds while building words.

 Engaging in literacy activities sets the stage for your preschooler to get excited about spelling.
-Remember that the goal of these activities is to give your child in a variety of literacy-based activities and to feel more relaxed about learning how to spell.
+Remember that the goal of these activities is to give your child a variety of literacy-based activities and to feel more relaxed about learning how to spell.
 Keep in mind that, while these types of activities are fun ways to practice individual letters or words, you should not depend on them alone to teach spelling.
-As your child gets older, your regular spelling program should present words in context to help him develop a visual memory of the words through writing.
+As your child gets older, your regular spelling program should present words in context to help them develop a visual memory of the words through writing.